 These are not our preferred vegetable oils of choice when it comes to eating and feeling your best.
 Especially since this is a mix of the most oxidized oils and harmful fats mixed into one product, vegetable oil.

-What does using these ingredients say about it’s quality and safety?
-It’s classified it as a waste product.
+This has a huge impact on its quality and safety, classifying vegetable oil as a waste product.
 Produced from the waste and residue of other manufactured products.

-The byproducts and waste ingredients was used back then and is even now used with no major innovations since its conception.
+The byproducts and waste ingredients were used back then and are even used with no major innovations since its conception.

 Vegetable Oil Health Benefits